YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 .. _framework-model_factory:

+..
+The Model Factory was part of the original design goal and not part of the
+.. current implementation, so it's being removed from the published docs, but
+.. left as a comment in the source file.

    Model Factory
    #############

    The Model Factory creates the model instance for a mojit instance based on that mojit's configuration (and perhaps on its corresponding mojit definition).
 The use of a factory mechanism allows the framework to easily interject proxies and other intermediaries, in a manner that is transparent to the mojit developer.
 In addition, a mojit developer may choose to provide a custom factory, although the need for this is not expected except in rare circumstances.

 .. _framework-view_factory: